StijnWoestenborghs/energy-demand-forecasting/README.md

 A virtual environment with all required packages is created by the simple command:

 - MacOS: `make setup`
-- Windows: `make setup-win` (make sure to use a bash-like shell)
+- Windows: `make setup-win` (make sure to use a bash-like shell or follow similar commands)

-## B. Energy Demand Forecasting
+## Energy Demand Forecasting

-Initial discovery of the data is done under `notebooks`.
+Initial discovery of the data is done in `notebooks/`.

 Training is done in stages initiated by a configuration file `src/config.json`.
 This way of working allows for easy tracking of experiments.
 The pipeline can be controlled using the corresponding makefile and consist of the following stages:

 1. Preprocess

-Make sure you have setup the right setting in the configuration file.
+ + Make sure you have setup the right setting in the configuration file.

 - MacOS: `make setup`
 - Windows: `make setup-win`